Roberto Duran Profile

 After back-to-back defeats to boxing's youngest ever world champion Wilfred Benitez and Kirkland Laing, Duran responded with three successive wins, including an upset victory over Davey Moore to win the WBA junior middleweight title.

-His eighth-round knockout of Moore got people talking about Duran again and the Panamanian decided to move up to middleweight and challenge Hagler for the WBA, WBC, IBF, the Ring and lineal belts in 1983.
+His eighth-round knockout of Moore got people talking about Duran again and the Panamanian decided to move up to middleweight to challenge Hagler for the WBA, WBC, IBF, the Ring and lineal belts in 1983.

 Duran unexpectedly produced a highly-competitive performance against the American and became just the second fighter at the time to take Hagler the full 15 rounds.